 The individual dimension entails that ‘the relevance of (science) education for the individual involves matching the learners’ curiosity and interests, providing students with necessary and useful skills for coping with their everyday lives today and in the future, and contributing to the development of intellectual skills’ (Stuckey et al.,2013).

 The societal dimension of relevance consists of (science) education based on ‘the preparation of pupils for self-determination and a responsibly led life in society by understanding the interdependence and interaction of education and society, developing skills for societal participation, and competencies for contributing to society’s sustainable development.’
 (Stuckey et al.,2013).

 The vocational dimension is concerned with the relevance of science education in the vocational aspect, which involves giving direction for future jobs and careers, preparation for further academic or vocational training, and opening up formal career opportunities (Stuckey et al.,2013).

-Therefore, it is noted that the discussion on educational relevance is a polysemic term as it is associated with interests and motivations.
-That relevance can be subdivided into individual, social, and professional dimensions.
+Therefore, it is noted that the discussion on educational relevance is polysemically associated with the notions of interests and motivations.
+Those definitions can be subdivided into individual, social, and professional dimensions.
 It is essential to keep this polysemy and the different dimensions in mind when considering the relevance of a class or training curriculum to the learner.